Blockchain-Learning-Group/dapp-fundamentals/course-content/simpleStoragePayableExercise.rst

       msg.sender.transfer(this.balance);
   }

-4 Add a function to read the balance of the simple storage contract
+4 Add a function to read the balance of the simple storage contract, line 22-24
 ----------------------------------

 ::